ddiannelos/autonomous-racing-fsd/README.md

 python3 train.py
 ```

-*Note: The training artifacts and best weights will be saved automatically in the cone_detection directory*
+*Note: The training artifacts and best weights will be saved automatically in the cone_detection directory.
+Once complete, remember to update the model path in `params.yaml` to point your new `best.pt` file.*

 **5. Test Predictions:**